Doris-Lam/Doris-Lam.github.io/content/blog/comparison.md

 University intensified these pressures.
 At the University of Waterloo, I was surrounded by brilliant and driven peers.
 Some had co-ops in California, others were conducting research, and some were founding startups before turning twenty.
 It seemed like everyone had a plan while I was scrambling to keep up.

+I spent late nights scrolling through LinkedIn, comparing resumes and achievements, asking myself if mine were impressive enough.
+Sometimes I pursued opportunities for the reputation rather than personal or professional growth.
+Even when I accomplished something meaningful, I struggled to feel proud because my mind was already shifting to the next goal.

-I remember a period when I had sent out countless co-op applications and heard nothing back for a long time.
-I would sit on the floor of my dorm, laptop on my knees, scrolling through emails and LinkedIn profiles of my peers who were already receiving offers.
-Every rejection or silence made me question myself.
-I compared my experiences and accomplishments to everyone else’s and felt like I was falling behind, like I must be doing something wrong, or that I was simply not smart enough.
-I felt drained, anxious, and inadequate even though I had worked hard and done everything I could.
-It was during this time that I realized how much pressure I had internalized and how little of it actually reflected my own values and growth.
+I remember one evening sitting on the floor of my dorm, laptop on my knees, endlessly checking emails for co-op postings.
+I felt drained, anxious, and inadequate even though I had worked hard and earned every opportunity I had.
+It was then that I began to realize how much pressure I had internalized and how little of it actually reflected what I truly valued.

 ## psychological insight